 - Clear bumpers

-NOTE: I actually purchased this resin kit which included cups, stirrers, gloves and a little protective mat amongst other things.
+NOTE: I actually purchased a resin kit which included cups, stirrers and gloves amongst other things.
 As I'm brand new to using resin, it was a great all-in-one kit to get me started.
 The only thing that I felt it was missing was larger cups, as the ones they provided were too small for this project.
 In the end I just used disposable plastic cups that I had at home already, and decanted into those from the smaller cups provided in the kit.